UTAustinSPS/data-analysis/data_analysis/_sources/Mathematica/functions_graphs.rst

 	Plot for :math:`f(x)=\sin(x),~g(x)=\cos(x)`, with options specified above.

+Additional things we can do include wrapping strings (:code:`PlotLabel` or :code:`AxesLabel`, etc.) in :code:`Style` functions: :code:`PlotLabel->Style["title", Bold]`, which can update the text, rather than the lines/points on the graph.
+Furthermore, we can list several options: :code:`Style["text", Bold, Orange, Small, ...]`.

 .. admonition:: Practice Problem: Simple Plots

 	For practice, try creating the plot below.
 The functions are listed in the legend